alexandratai/Receipt-Processor/README.md

 # Receipt-Processor

----

 ## How to Set Up the Application

 1. Download the `.zip` file and unzip it or run `git clone https://github.com/alexandratai/Receipt-Processor.git` in your terminal.
+Once downloaded `cd` into the project.
 2. [Install Docker](https://www.docker.com/get-started) if you haven't already.
 3. Build the Docker image:
     ```bash